zyairelai/unix-rice/distros/Ubuntu-20-04.md

 <a name="tilix"></a>
 ## Tilix (Optional)
 ### Installing Tilix and Open Tilix Here
-- `sudo apt install tilix python-nautilus`
+- `sudo apt install tilix python3-nautilus`
 - `sudo update-alternatives --config x-terminal-emulator`

 ### For OCD, can replace the Tilix to the default Terminal icon